UCare is here to help you understand what you need to do to stay safe and get the care you need.

 Clean frequently touched surfaces — like countertops, doorknobs, light switches and faucets — regularly with disinfectant cleaner.

 Do not go to work, school or anywhere outside your home.
-Stay home until all three of the following are true:
+Stay home until the following are true:

 You feel better.
 Your cough, shortness of breath or other symptoms are better